Web Site Design by Jan Thompson, Program Representative, UCSD School of Medicine.

 systolic heart failure.

-Blood Pressure: Blood pressure (BP) is measured using mercury based manometers, with readings reported in millimeters of mercury (mm Hg).
+Blood Pressure: Blood pressure (BP) is typically measured using an anaeroid manometer, with readings reported in millimeters of mercury (mm Hg).
+While most BP readings in hospitals and clinics are initially taken with digital machines, it's still relevant to learn how to use manual cuffs, as clinicians will need to check the validity of digital readings on occasion (e.g. when BP unexpectedly high or low).
 The size of the BP cuff will affect the accuracy of these readings.
 The inflatable bladder, which can be felt through the vinyl covering of the cuff, should reach roughly 80% around the circumference of the arm while its width should cover roughly 40%.
 If it is too small, the readings will be artificially elevated.
 The opposite occurs if the cuff is too large.
 Clinics should have at least 2 cuff sizes available, normal and large.
 Try to use the one that is most appropriate, recognizing that there will rarely be a perfect fit.

 Blood Pressure Cuffs